cSploit/android/ISSUE_TEMPLATE.md

 OS:

-Using Docker (incase of unofficial build.)
+Using Docker (in case of unofficial build.)

 Actions performed: